redpesk-common/platform-info-binding/README.md

 i.e: **build.machine.model** or **build.id**

 Moreover, it is possible to get more specifics informations in adding scripts which return informations to put on JSON.
-Scripts have to return informations separated by '/'
+Scripts have to return a correct json object.

 ## Build for 'native' Linux distros (Fedora, openSUSE, Debian, Ubuntu, ...)